-Hikvision, the global leader in video surveillance equipment, is helping to ensure a safe and reliable electricity supply across South Africa, with the deployment of a massive remote surveillance monitoring solution, covering thousands of electricity substations and power transmission lines.
+Hikvision, the global leader in video security equipment, is helping to ensure a safe and reliable electricity supply across South Africa, with the deployment of a massive remote security monitoring solution, covering thousands of electricity substations and power transmission lines.

 Operated by the largest electricity power distributor in South Africa, Eskom, a network of more than 400,000 Km’s of overhead power lines and several thousand electricity substations, provides electricity to the country’s domestic and business customers.
 In recent years, this critical power infrastructure has become the target for cable theft, metal theft and other infrastructure related crimes, resulting in vastly expensive and disruptive damage and losses to service providers.